By Meagan Phillips, Trüpp.

 The Oregon Equal Pay Act (OEPA) provision preventing employers from inquiring about or using pay history as a basis for making a job offer went into effect in October 2017.
 The remaining provisions went into effect on January 1, 2019.
 These provisions apply to all employers in Oregon and include strengthening pay equity laws to require employers to pay employees equally when they are performing substantially similar work.
 Specific factors can be used to justify differences in pay and the definition of what is considered in pay has been significantly broadened.

-How do we get into compliance with the Oregon Equal Pay Act?
+Complying with the Oregon Equal Pay Act

 To achieve alignment with the new pay equity law, it is highly recommended that an organization conduct a pay equity analysis in order to identify any pay inequities and to leverage safe harbor provisions included in the law.

 How do we conduct a Pay Equity Analysis?

 While the approach may vary by organization or consultant conducting the analysis, there are four key phases to be considered.

 - Preparing and gathering information.
 This purpose of this phase is ensuring accurate and reliable data will be leveraged for the work in other phases.
 This phase includes determining which sources will be used for determining who is performing substantially similar work (also called work of comparable character) and for assessing pay between those employees who are performing substantially similar work.
 This includes activities such as updating job descriptions, conducting an employee questionnaire, and extracting data from HR information systems.

 - Determining who is performing work of comparable character.
 The law requires pay to be equitable among those who are performing work of comparable character, which is defined as employees who are performing “work that requires substantially similar knowledge, skill, effort, responsibility, and working conditions in the performance of work.”
 It is important to note that the analysis should not rely on job titles but the criteria that has been defined by BOLI.